Mindful-AI-Assistants/AI-Chatbots-IBM-Watson/README.md

 ## 🍿 Chatbot for Movie and Series Recommendations:

-##### 💬 A chatbot that recommends movies and series according to the user’s preferences.
+##### 💬 A chatbot that recommends movies and series according to the users preferences.
 The chatbot uses an external API to get the data of the movies and series.

 https://github.com/FabianaCampanari/AI-Chatbots-IBM-Watson/assets/113218619/63696666-bb67-4a45-9fa6-cd406a59cee0